 Parents and carers need to ensure the school has up-to-date student health information prior to camps and excursions.
 A member of staff will be appointed with responsibility for the health needs of the students for each camp/excursion.
-Teachers will administer any medication provided according to our Medication policy and the student's signed Medication Authority

-Form.
-To meet the school's obligations relating to safety, a first aid kit including an Epipen and asthma inhaler, and mobile phone will be taken by teachers on all camps and excursions.
+Teachers will administer any medication provided according to our Medication policy and the student's signed Medication Authority Form.
+To meet the school's obligations relating to safety, a first aid kit and mobile phone will be taken by teachers on all camps and excursions.